Seigr-lab/SeigrToolsetTransmissions/docs/user_manual/06_sessions_and_connections.md

 - **Connection** = Phone line (physical infrastructure)
 - **Session** = Conversation (what you're actually saying)

-You can have the phone line connected but no conversation happening, or you could switch phone lines mid-conversation (connection migration - future feature).
+You can have the phone line connected but no conversation happening.

 ### Why Separate Them?

 **Flexibility:**

-- Same session could migrate between connections (UDP → WebSocket)
+- Sessions can resume across transports (UDP → WebSocket)
-- Multiple sessions could share one connection (future optimization)
+- Sessions can be pooled by content hash similarity
-- Session survives temporary connection loss (with reconnection)
+- Sessions can survive temporary connection loss via resumption tokens

-**Current v0.2.0-alpha:** One session per connection (simple)
-**Future:** Connection migration, multiplexing (planned v0.6.0+)
+**v0.2.0-alpha:** Includes session continuity and content-affinity pooling features

 ## Connection Types